dobjs/dob/readme.md

 - [dob-react](https://github.com/dobjs/dob-react) - Connect dob to react!
 Here is a basic [demo](https://jsfiddle.net/yp90Lep9/21/), and here is a [demo](https://jsfiddle.net/g19ehhgu/11/) with fractal.
 [Quick start](./docs/dob-react.md).
 - [dob-react-devtools](https://github.com/dobjs/dob-react-devtools) - Devtools for dob-react, with action and ui two way binding.
 - [dob-redux](https://github.com/dobjs/dob-redux) - You can use both dob and Redux by using it!
 Enjoy the type and convenience of dob, and the ecology of Redux.
-- [dob-refect](https://github.com/dobjs/dob-refetch) - Auto fetch, away from the trouble of `componentDidUpdate`.

 ## Note